portainer/kubernetes-beta/README.md

 **NOTE**: This version has not been tested against Kubernetes 1.18 yet.

-Have some feedback regarding the deployment of the Beta version on a specific provider/platform?
-Have succesfully deployed the beta version inside a specific cluster provider?
+Have some feedback regarding the deployment of the BETA version on a specific provider/platform?
+Have succesfully deployed the BETA version inside a specific cluster provider?
 Comment in one of our [platform related topics]() or open a new [feedback request]().

-# Beta status
+# BETA status

 This version of Portainer will be open to feedback between the first of April 2020 until the 30 of April 2020.